 Mouse Glue Trap

-These are the greatest.
+These are the best traps for catching mice.
+Though I will admit they are a bit inhumane.
 You put them down along the wall where the mice walk, they step on the glue, get stuck, panic and die.

 Caught one and it was stuck in there dead when I found it.
 From there you just throw the whole thing out and move on.